Irreducible 3-manifolds that cannot be obtained by 0-surgery on a knot: Heegaard Floer theory and Ozsv a th-Szab o 's 0-surgery obstruction

 The key features of the correction terms are certain constraints they place on negative semi-definite 4-manifolds bounded by a given 3-manifold, \cite[Theorem~9.11]{Ozsvath-Szabo:2003-2}.
 Applying these constraints to the 4-manifold obtained from a homology cobordism by drilling out a neighborhood of an arc connecting the boundaries yields the following (compare \cite[Proposition~4.5]{Levine-Ruberman:2014-1}):

-\begin{Homology Cobordism Invariance} If $Y$ and $Y'$ are integral homology cobordant homology manifolds with first homology $\Z$, then $d_{\pm 1/2}(Y)=d_{\pm 1/2}(Y')$. \end{Homology Cobordism Invariance}

-The relevance to the surgery question at hand also becomes apparent: if a 3-manifold is obtained by 0-surgery on a knot $K$ in $S^3$, then it bounds a negative semi-definite 4-manifold gotten by attaching a $0$-framed 2-handle to the 4-ball along $K$.
+\begin{Homology Cobordism Invariance} If $Y$ and $Y'$ are integral homology cobordant homology manifolds with first homology $\Z$, then $d_{\pm 1/2}(Y)=d_{\pm 1/2}(Y')$. \end{Homology Cobordism Invariance} The relevance to the surgery question at hand also becomes apparent: if a 3-manifold $Y$ is obtained by 0-surgery on a knot $K$ in $S^3$, then $Y$ bounds a homology $S^2\times D^2$, gotten by attaching a $0$-framed 2-handle to the 4-ball along $K$, and so does $-Y$ after reversing the orientation of the 4-manifold.
 Coupling this observation with the constraints mentioned above, and using the fact that $d_{-1/2}(Y)=-d_{1/2}(-Y)$ \cite[Proposition~4.10]{Ozsvath-Szabo:2003-2}, we get the following obstruction: